ajaparicio36/photobooth-app/docs/pages.md

 2. **Video Countdown & Recording Page**

-   - Displays countdown, then records the video with the selected filter.
+   - Displays countdown, then records a 7-second video with the selected filter.

 3. **Video Preview & Retake Page**